lubokostadinov/tremolo-juce-course/README.md

 *complete/* contains the completed tremolo plugin project.
 It compiles and runs out of the box.

 *todo/* contains skeleton code of the same plugin.
 This is the code you will work throughout the course to gradually bring to the same state as the *complete/* folder.
+In its default state, it does not compile.

 After cloning the repo you created from this template locally, you can proceed with the usual CMake workflow.